Pop Culture Madness!

 • The World Population was ~ 2,396,000,000

-• In the original cut of the film To Be or Not To Be, Carole Lombard's character speaks the line, "What can happen on a plane?"
-The line was removed before the movie was released, because in the interim Carole Lombard died in a plane crash.
+• In the original cut of the film To Be or Not To Be, Carole Lombard’s character speaks the line, “What can happen on a plane?”
+The line was removed before the movie was released because Carole Lombard died in a plane crash in the interim.

-• And...
-In 1942 the BBC banned the song 'Deep In the Heart of Texas' during work hours on the grounds that its infectious melody might cause wartime factory workers to neglect their tools while they clapped in time with the song.
+• And… In 1942, the BBC banned the song ‘Deep In the Heart of Texas’ during work hours because its infectious melody might cause wartime factory workers to neglect their tools while they clapped in time with the song.

 World Series Champions